searchivarius/PermTest/README.md

 PermTest
 ========

 Permutation algorithms for unadjusted pair-wise significance testing and testing with adjustment for multiple comparisons.
 This is designed primarily for a standard IR evaluation, where one or more method is represented by vectors of real-value performance scores.
 Each vector element is a query-specific value of an effectiveness metric such as ERR, NDCG, or MAP.
-Additionally, we can compute p-values for the f-score and the accuracy of the binary classification task.
+Additionally, we can compute p-values of the f-score and the accuracy for binary classification.
 In this case, all the values are 0s and 1s.
 The first row in the file represents ground truth labels.

 The code is released under the Apache License Version 2.0 http://www.apache.org/licenses/.